How Are Agave Straws Made?

 Agave straws are made from Forest Stewardship Council (FCS)-certified plant waste fibers and recycled plastics.
 There are usually different categories of agave fiber straw, including compostable, recycled, or pure plastic recycled.
 What sets these straws apart is the base polymer or resin used to make them.

-Compostable agave contains fibers from agave plants and a non-petroleum-based biopolymer called PHA.
+Compostable agave contains fibers from agave plants and a blend of non-petroleum-based biopolymers such as PHA’s, PHB’s and PLA.
 As a result, these straws can be put into a composting bin, where they will degrade in the right conditions.
-Recycled agave, on the other hand, is made of plant fibers and regular plastic.
-Pure plastic recycled is made entirely of recycled plastics and has zero plant fibers.
+Our Recycled agave product , on the other hand, is made of plant fibers and post consumer recycled plastic.

 The Agave Straw Manufacturing Process